eatnumber1/russ.har.mn/machinae/_posts/2010-7-5-subshells.markdown

 keywords: [programming, bash]
 ---

-When writing in bash, zsh, sh, etc... __stop__ using subshells to call functions.
+When writing shell scripts, it's almost always better to call a function directly rather than using a subshell to call the function.
+The usual convention that I've seen is to echo the return value of the function and capture that output using a subshell.
+For example:

+{% highlight bash %}
+#!/bin/bash
+function get_path() {
+    echo "/path/to/something"
+}
+mypath="$(get_path)"
+{% endhighlight %}

-There is a significant speed overhead to using a subshell and there is a much better alternative.
-Instead, you should just have a convention where a particular variable is always the return value of the function (I use _retval_).
+This works fine, but there is a significant speed overhead to using a subshell and there is a much faster alternative.
+Instead, you can just have a convention wherein a particular variable is always the return value of the function (I use _retval_).
 This has the added benefit of also allowing you to return arrays from your functions.

-If you don't know what a subshell is,  a subshell is another bash shell which is spawned whenever you use `$()` or ```` ` ` ```` and is used to execute the code you put inside.
+If you don't know what a subshell is, for the purposes of this blog post a subshell is another bash shell which is spawned whenever you use `$()` or ```` ` ` ```` and is used to execute the code you put inside.

 I did some simple testing to allow you to observe the overhead.
 For two functionally equivalent scripts: